LimeChain/wasm-injector/README.md

 Arguments:
   <source>       Wasm source file path.
 Can be compressed and/or hexified.
   [destination]  Destination file path (optional).
-If not specified, the output file will be a prefixed source file name.
+If not specified, the output file will be a prefixed source file name

 Options:
       --raw         Saves the file as raw wasm (default).
-Can not be used with `--compressed` or `--hexified`.
-      --compressed  Compresses the wasm (zstd compression).
-Can be used with `--hexified`.
-      --hexified    Hexifies the wasm.
+Can not be used with `--compressed` or `--hexified` --compressed  Compresses the wasm (zstd compression).
+Can be used with `--hexified` --hexified    Hexifies the wasm.
 Can be used with `--compressed` -h, --help        Print help
 ```